codacy-open-source-projects-scans/mongodb/src/mongo/db/timeseries/README.md

 **time-series**: A sequence of measurements over a period of time.

+**time-series collection**: A collection containing time-series data, which can be implemented as viewful time-series or viewless time-series.
+By default, refers to a viewful time-series implementation's view.

-**time-series collection**: A collection type representing a writable non-materialized view that allows storing and querying a number of time-series, each with different meta-data.
+**viewful time-series**: A time-series collection setup where time-series data is made available through a collection type representing a writable non-materialized view.
+This view allows storing and querying a number of time-series, each with different meta-data.

+[TODO (SERVER-102458)]: # "Update documentation on viewful vs viewless timeseries collections."

+**viewless time-series**: A time-series collection setup where time-series data and buckets use the same namespace, without the use of a view.